-There’s a lot goin’ on in the first few postpartum days (and weeks) after returning home with your newborn.
-Even if you already have children of your own, you can forget what it was really like during the initial adjustment phase.
-From the physiological to the emotional, we wanted to provide a cheat-sheet-of-sorts to help you prepare for that first phase of postpartum life.
+There’s a lot going on in the first few postpartum days (and weeks) after returning home with your newborn.
+Even if you already have children of your own, you can forget what it was like during the initial adjustment phase.
+From the physiological to the emotional, we wanted to provide a cheat sheet to help you prepare for that first phase of postpartum life.

 Tips For Adjusting to the Initial Postpartum Days

-Prepare yourself for the abrupt adjustment from pregnant – to not
+Prepare yourself for the abrupt adjustment from being pregnant – to not

 This is totally normal – as are the uncomfortable to painful contractions that occur as your uterus begins to shed the rest of the lochia and tone itself back up again.
 Be gentle with yourself.

 A lot of fluids are involved with the postpartum phase, and the more absorbent materials you have on hand, the less laundry you’ll do in the long run.

 - Sanitary pads – Keep pads attached to your underwear to catch the lochia (bloody, vaginal fluid that lasts for about 10- to 14-days.).
 They’ll also come in handy as you adjust to postpartum incontinence, which should begin to resolve itself with time and your attention to rebuilding pelvic strength.

 - Towels – Until you and your baby are on a more set breastfeeding schedule, leaking milk is more like a gush than a trickle.
 Nursing pads are great but rarely sufficient during the beginning stages.
 When you’re home, consider using folded towels inside your shirt to save your clothes and sheets.
 They’ll also come in handy if the baby pees on you during diaper changes and the copious amounts of spit-up that are common when a baby overeats or if their tummy is upset.